4strid/mouse-control.autohotkey/README.md

 - `e` scroll down
 - `q` scroll up

 Note that this necessarily unbinds `d` `e` and `y` from their Vim bindings.

-Otherwise, it is just a variant of Normal mode and the rest of the hotkeys remain unchanged.
+The rest of the hotkeys remain unchanged.

 ### Insert mode